95 Sights in Wuppertal, Germany (with Map and Images)

 Show sight on map

-The Laaker Kirche is a Protestant church in the Wuppertal district of Laaken and since October 2003 one of two places of worship of the Evangelical parish of Beyenburg-Laaken in the Wuppertal church district of the Evangelical Church in the Rhineland.
+The Laaker Kirche is a Protestant church in the Wuppertal district of Laaken and since October 2003 with the church at the Kriegermal in the center of Beyenburg one of two preaching places of the Evangelical parish of Beyenburg-Laaken in the Wuppertal church district of the Evangelical Church in the Rhineland.

 Wikipedia: Laaker Kirche (DE), Website